Fei Li (Shu Han): Life

 Fei Li was born in Nan'an County, Qianwei Commandery (犍為郡), which is present-day Leshan, Sichuan.
 His father was Fei Shi.
 Fei Li was known for his modest nature, to follow the principles of righteousness and his quiet and profound demeanour.
 He was nominated as a xiaolian (civil service candidate) and later served as Commandant of the State (國中尉).
 When Liu Shan was young, he was fond of leisurely excursions.
 Fei Li often sternly advised and corrected him.
 He also submitted written admonitions that were filled with righteous and forceful words in the form of moral instructions.
 Fei Li was then appointed as the Prefect of Chengdu (成都令), a county known for its difficulty to govern.
 However, he achieved great accomplishments in his position.

 With his fair and upright character, he was promoted to the position of zhongzheng (中正; Impartial and Just) of the State.
 He was later appointed as the Administrator of Ba Commandery (巴西太守) but did not take up the post.
 Instead, he was transferred as the Chief Controller (都督) of the three provinces of Liang, Yi, and Ning, (Note: Nanzhong was also called Ningzhou or Ning Province (寧州).) and also served as the Master of Writing (尚書).
 When the imperial court moved to Chang'an, Fei Li often stayed in Luoyang with the other high-ranking ministers.
 He was promoted to the position of Cavalier Attendant-in-Ordinary (散騎常侍) and was enfeoffed as a Secondary Marquis (關內侯).

 In his position, Fei Li would evaluate the people of the three provinces making commendations and criticisms according to their merits.
 He was impartial and fair hence commanding respect and fear from all.
 However, those who were dishonest often resented his strict adherence to the rules.
 He declined several governorships, having his sights set on the regions of He (河), Tai (泰), Ru (汝), and Ying (久).
 After some time, the imperial court considered appointing him as the Inspector of Jing province.
-In 311, during the Disaster of Yongjia Fei Li and his son both perished at the hands of the Han Zhao's army.
+In 311, during the Disaster of Yongjia, Fei Li and his son both perished at the hands of Han-Zhao's army.
 After his death, most of the famous officials from Yi province with the surname Fei (費) were his descendants.

 Appraisal

-Chang Qu, who wrote Fei Li's biography in the Chronicles of Huayang (Huayang Guo Zhi), (Note: Fei Li's biography is recorded in eleventh volume of the Huayang Guo Zhi, titled Biographies of later worthies (後賢志), covering the life of notable persons from the Sichuan region who lived during the Jin dynasty.) appraised Fei Li as follows: "Standard of restrain, leave a legacy of justice."
+Chang Qu, who wrote Fei Li's biography in the Chronicles of Huayang (Huayang Guo Zhi), (Note: Fei Li's biography is recorded in the eleventh volume of the Huayang Guo Zhi, titled Biographies of later worthies (後賢志), covering the lives of notable persons from the Sichuan region who lived during the Jin dynasty.) appraised Fei Li as follows: "Standard of restrain, leave a legacy of justice."